InsightSoftwareConsortium/ITK-Wasm/doc/content/docs/itk_js_to_itk_wasm_migration_guide.md

 export default itkConfig
 ```

-And it can be injected into an application bundle by setting defining
-`alias`'s to the configuration module for `../itkConfig.js` and
-`../../itkConfig.js`.
-For other override configuration options, see the Webpack (todo),
-Rollup (todo), and Unpkg (todo) examples.
+And it can be injected into an application bundle by setting defining `alias`'s to the configuration module for `../itkConfig.js` and `../../itkConfig.js`.
+For other override configuration options, see the [Webpack](https://github.com/InsightSoftwareConsortium/itk-wasm/tree/master/examples/Webpack) and Rollup (todo) examples.

 ### CLI options

-The `--image, -i` command line option for the `build` subcommand is now a global option for all
+The `--image, -i` command line option for the `build` subcommand is now a global option for all subcommands.
-subcommands.
 For examples

 ```
 itk-wasm build --image insighttoolkit/itk-wasm src/dir